mruple/O.S-Lab-01/README.md

     • P file : Show contents in the file

     • Q : Quit the shell

-    • S : Surf the web by launching a browser as a background process

     • W : Clear the screen